Connecting and Configuring Ceph RBD Using a Linux Client

 fstab file

-Edit configuration file in the path /etc/fstab
+Edit the configuration file located at /etc/fstab

-by inserting following lines.
+by adding the following lines.

 path to LUKS container (file system